timmcginley/41936/Assignments/A.md

 Produce an IDS for each consultant to help them check their models. structure the requirements so that they are in project order.

 ## A7 Benchmark Building Model
-Based on an excel sheet template.
-It will focus on the [Beats](../Project/BEATs) and extend these in some cases.

-* A1 Gross Floor Area (total Above Ground)
+Based on the construction of a physical model, fill in the supplied excel workbook documenting the basic properties of the btoh the **existing building **and your **proposed design**.
+This is one of the first documents that the client will see so try and be as accurate as possible.

+### Existing Building
+* Floor area (ground and above)
+* Building Height
+* F2F Height (ground floor)
+* F2F office floor
+* Total office area
+* Total desks

+### Proposed Design
+* Floor area (ground and above)
-* A2 Total Height of Building
+* Building Height
-* A3 F2F Height
+* F2F Height (ground floor)
+* F2F office floor
+* Total office area
+* Total desks

 You should think of this in 2 ways:
 1. the most basic BIM you could imagine - no geometry - just the basic information for your design
 2. This gives you an idea of a design that you can use as a benchmark / baseline - can you do better? what affect would this building have on your KPIs?

-It would be difficult to produce a full shared BIM model at this stage, or would it? we are more interested in the information than the geometry in the early days, if you do not have a 3d model, could you share an excel with all the features and requirements of all the stories in the building and start to think about what they might contain?
-At this point you will also be defining the F2F for the building.
+It would not be possible to produce a full shared BIM model at this stage, we are more interested in the information than the geometry in the early days, if you do not have a 3d model, could you share an excel with all the features and requirements of all the stories in the building and start to think about what they might contain?

-You should do this, based on the construction of a physical model, produce an 'excel workbook' documenting the basic properties of the initial model.
-This should also document if this satisfies the analysed client requirements.

 ## A7 Invoices
 * All non PM subjects need to submit invoices to their PM documenting the work they have done for Part A.